rylangooch/CV/README.md

 #### Communication

 Communication is vital for understanding project requirements and collaborating effectively with a team.
 I've been able to develop this skill by working in marketing and sales as well as travelling across South America, where I had to interact with people of different language and culture in order to get by.
+Having high emotional intelligence helps me to adapt my interaction with the person I'm relating to, whether it's an ultra-high net worth client as a Financial Planning Administrator or a pair-programmer at Makers Academy.

 #### Attention to Detail